Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Abstract

 \section{Abstract}

-The opening or closing mechanism of a voltage-gated ion channel is triggered by the potential difference crossing the cell membrane in the nervous system.
+It is known that the opening or closing mechanism of a voltage-gated ion channel is triggered by the potential difference across the cell membrane in the nervous system.
 Based on this picture, we model the ion channel as a nanoscale two-terminal ionic tunneling junction.
-External time-varying voltage exerting on the two-terminal ionic tunneling junction mimics the stimulation of neurons from the outside.
-By deriving the quantum Langevin equation from quantum mechanics, the ion channel current is obtained by the quantum tunneling of ions controlled by the time-varying voltage.
-The time-varying voltage induces an effective magnetic flux which causes quantum coherence in ion tunnelings and leads to sideband effects in the ion channel current dynamics.
-The sideband effects in the ionic current dynamics manifest a multi-crossing hysteresis in the I-V curve, which is the memory dynamics responding to the variation of the external voltage.
-Such memory dynamics is defined as the active quantum memory with respect to the time-varying stimuli.
-We can quantitatively describe how active quantum memory is generated and changed.
-We find that the number of the non-zero cross points in the I-V curve hysteresis and the oscillation of the differential conductance are the characteristics for quantitatively describing the active quantum memory.
-We also explore the temperature dependence of the active quantum memory in such a system.
-The discovery of this active quantum memory characteristics provides a new understanding about the underlying mechanism of ion channel dynamics.
+We apply an external time-varying voltage on the junction to mimic the membrane potential difference in the stimulation of neurons.
+We derive the non-Markovian quantum Langevin equation from the first principle of quantum mechanics for the ion transport in ion channels, and obtain the ion transport current in terms of quantum tunnelings of ions controlled by the time-varying voltage.
+We find that the time-varying voltage induces an effective magnetic flux, which causes quantum coherence in ion tunnelings.
+This effective magnetic flux induces further an oscillatory component to the spectral structure of the ion system, forming a time-dependent quantum memory.
+Such voltage-induced memory is defined as the active quantum memory, which manifests in the system with a regular oscillatory sideband structure in the ion transport current.
+The sideband structure demonstrates a multi-crossing hysteresis in the I-V curve, responding to the variation of the time-varying voltage (membrane potential difference).
+We also find that the strength of active quantum memory can be described by the ratio of amplitude and frequency of the time-varying voltage, and can be quantitatively measured through the number of non-zero cross points in the current-voltage (I-V) hysteresis and conductance-voltage (G-V) diagram.
+Additionally, we explore the temperature dependence of the active quantum memory in such a system.
+Further, we apply this model to the ion channel system on the biological energy scale.
+The description of these active quantum memory characteristics provides a quantum mechanical understanding to the underlying mechanism of ion channel dynamics.